NHOrus/srwq-compilation/episode-24.md

 The crew of the Eurydice gawk as you stride through the mess hall like you own the place.
 Some of them begin to whisper.
 You start snatching up food from the canteen trays, its reconstituted factory stuff but its better than space rations.

-"So...whadda you guys do for fun around here?"
+"So... whadda you guys do for fun around here?"

 The crewman nearest stares at you as you attack your plate.
 "Er, miss...
 Who exactly are you?"